 Dr. James A. Simon is an obstetrician and gynecologist affiliated with Sibley Memorial Hospital, as well as a clinical professor of reproductive endocrinology and infertility, and obstetrics and gynecology at the George Washington University School of Medicine.
-Dr. Simon is certified in obstetrics and gynecology by the American Board of Obstetrics and Gynecology.
 He practices out of Women’s Health & Research Consultants in Washington, D.C.

 Dr. Simon provides care for women across the reproductive life cycle, from adolescence to childbirth, and through the menopause transition.